vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### How do I upgrade to a newer version of vTPM when I upgrade vSphere?

 The vTPM is a TPM 2.0 compatible component.
-If there are virtual hardware changes they will be part of the virtual machine hardware compatibility upgrade process, and data inside the vTPMwill be preserved.
+If there are virtual hardware changes they will be part of the virtual machine hardware compatibility upgrade process, and data inside the vTPM will be preserved.

 ### When I create a new VM, should I check the "Encrypt this virtual machine" option?